Cox-Automotive/terraform-provider-alks/README.md

 }
 ```

-Note: Provide full path to the location of the plugin, unless terraform-provider-alks in in your path
+Note: Provide full path to the location of the plugin, unless terraform-provider-alks is in your path

 ## Usage

 ### Authentication

-The ALKS provider offers a flexible means of providing credentials for authentication.
-Credentials must be created via ALKS, as an IAM session, with a role type of `Admin`, `IAMAdmin`, or `LabAdmin`.
+The ALKS provider offers a flexible means of providing authentication credentials for creating roles.
 The following methods are supported, in this order, and explained below:

 #### Static Credentials

-Static credentials can be provided by adding an `access_key`, `secret_key` and `token` in-line in the ALKS provider block:
+Static credentials can be provided via an `access_key`, `secret_key` and `token` in-line in the ALKS provider block.
+This method is generally not recommended, since the credentials could accidentally be committed or shared.

 ```
 provider "alks" {